ebcoop/rulesandpolicies/Rules.md

 3. A person is not qualified to be appointed as an alternate director for:

-    a) a member directorâ€”unless the person is qualified for appointment as a member director; or
+    a) a member director—unless the person is qualified for appointment as a member director; or

-    b) a non-member directorâ€”unless the person is qualified for appointment as a non-member director.
+    b) a non-member director—unless the person is qualified for appointment as a non-member director.

 4. An alternate director holds office until the next annual general meeting or until the next general meeting held to elect directors to fill any vacancies (whichever is earlier).